IsaiasSantana/FlutterNetworkLayer/README.md

 # FlutterNetworkLayer
-Sample how we can create a abstract network layer with Flutter.
+Sample how we can create an abstract network layer with Flutter.

 ## Usage
 First, we need to create our **HttpProvider** client: